lshatok/ansible-playbooks/newcontext-nginx/README.md

     * Default: 768

 ### Usage ###
- 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file to include your target nginx server i.e. 10.10.10.108
+ 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file (you can use a sample host file which is included herein) to include your target nginx server i.e. 10.10.10.108

  2 Edit the ansible_ssh_user id with your server's account ssh id.